-- Never use the external isolation switch (GS) to turn the appliance on and off, since it may be damaged in the long run (occasional blackouts are tolerated). - To turn the appliance on and off, exclusively use the suitably provided control device (DDC, CCP/CCI or external request).
+■ Never use the external isolation switch (GS) to turn the

+- appliance on and off, since it may be damaged in the long run (occasional blackouts are tolerated). - To turn the appliance on and off, exclusively use the suitably provided control device (DDC, CCP/CCI or external request).

-Control of water circulation pump
+Control of water pump

-The water circulation pump of the hydraulic/primary circuit must mandatorily be controlled by the unit's electronic boards (S61 + Mod10).
-It is not admissible to start/stop the circulating pump with no enable from the appliance.
+The water pump of the water/primary circuit must mandatorily be controlled by the appliance's electronic boards.
+It is not admissible to start/stop the pump with no request from the appliance.